T-368/URT Military Transmitter

 As can be seen, most of the changes are minor with increased ratings of some of the transformers being the most prominent.
 Some were circuit additions, such as the keying circuit addition from version A on.
 Changes in switch nomenclature and component designations were required as circuits were modified or other circuits added.
 Certainly, as the T-368 evolved with more an more varied uses by the military, changes in component ratings needed to change as the circuit was "fine tuned" for all military applications.

 Are the Later T-368s Better? - Probably.
 The later versions will have all of the upgrades and improvements already installed as original equipment.
-The earliest version, the Basic, doesn't have the keying circuit but it was installed on many Basic transmitters as an MWO.
+The earliest version, the Basic, doesn't have the keying circuit but it was installed on many Basic transmitters as a MWO.
 Later versions have heavier duty iron.
-This usually isn't changed on earlier versions unless there was a depot repair involved.
+This usually isn't changed on earlier versions unless there was a depot repair involving the power supply.
 The Plate Current meter on early versions isn't well-insulated from the chassis and it is actually in the "plate circuit" at full B+.
 Many Plate Meters were changed with MWOs to prevent arcing problems.
 Essentially, with early versions of the T-368, if the upgrades are installed, the work was performed as individual MWOs.
 This doesn't necessarily mean that early versions should be avoided.
 Check the MWOs.
 Earlier versions are usually less expensive and quite often many of the upgrades are installed.
 Later versions generally command the higher prices because you are assured that the upgrades are (should be) present.

 Buying a T-368